-Hi, my name is Stuart Ellington and I’m the Overseas Area Project Manager for Cyprus and Gibraltar.
-Today I’ll be blogging about the successful upgrade of RAF Akrotiri’s main electricity supply and intake sub-station, the point at which the electricity supply from Cyprus enters RAF Akrotiri.
+I’m the Overseas Area Project Manager for Cyprus and Gibraltar and today I’ll be blogging about the successful upgrade of RAF Akrotiri’s main electricity supply and intake sub-station, the point at which the electricity supply from Cyprus enters RAF Akrotiri.

 The work for this upgrade included installing a high voltage electricity cable that’s 8km long and a new intake sub-station building.
 The cable has now been handed over to DIO colleagues who are now responsible for operating and maintaining the equipment.
 The team will be transferring from the old sub-station to the new one in 2019.